 The Grand Rue is a narrow street that winds it was up a slight incline while featuring a castle on a hill that always sits in your line of sight.
-There is 3 castle on the hills that surround Ribeauville.
+There are 3 castles on the hills that surround Ribeauville.

 Ribeauville has preserved some of its medieval fortifications as part of the town walls and a watchtower is still standing today.
 Ribeauville features as part of the Alsace Wine Route.

 Looking to get away from the tourist in Ribeaville?
-Gourman Drinks at 51 rue des juifs is just the place.
+Gourman Drinks at 51 rue des Juifs is just the place.
 It is where the locals come to have a beer, wine or coffee.
 Just turn left at the end of the town square where the Credit Mutuel bank is.
-Walk about 100 meters and you see Gourman Drinks Ribeaville on you left.Gourman Drinks is open 11am -2pm and 5pm till late everyday except Monday
+Walk about 100 meters and you see Gourman Drinks Ribeaville on your left.Gourman Drinks is open 11am -2pm and 5pm till late everyday except Monday

 Alsace Region – Riquewihr